Tamsin Stuart Art

 Someone told me military themed art isn't very popular.
 But who cares?

-With Remembrance Day approaching, it felt right to pursue the idea.
+Remembrance Day was approaching and it felt right to pursue the idea.

 A dark scene of utter desperation, I know, but this is my tribute to the selfless men and women who serve their country.